rafriki/angular-seed-web-starter-kit/README.md

 ### To deploy to Heroku:

-Assuming you're all commited, you have a Heroku account and have the [Heroku Toolbox](https://toolbelt.heroku.com/)
+Assuming you're all commited, you have a Heroku account and have the [Heroku Toolbox](https://toolbelt.heroku.com/).
+Start with `gulp` if you haven't run that or `gulp serve` already.

-	1. `heroku create`
+	heroku create
-	2. `git push heroku master`
+	git push heroku master
-	3. `heroku ps:scale web=1`
+	heroku ps:scale web=1

 Easy.